kristopolous/music-explorer/readme.md

         └── exit-code

 That's all my stuff along with `youtube-dl`'s exit codes that get checked for errors.

+(and here's the more modern version)

+    $ tree chrismckenzie
+    chrismckenzie
+    ├── astrophilosophy
+    │   ├── domain
+    │   ├── url-list.m3u
+    │   └── exit-code
+    └── textures-i
+        ├── domain
+        ├── url-list.m3u
+        └── exit-code

+The url-list.m3u is an m3u that gets created through bash and awk (see ytdl2m3u.awk) that will eventually get fed back into mpv.

+The domain is because some albums are hosted on different sites.

 #### But wait, there's more!